hasura/graphql-engine/docs/graphql/core/actions/action-handlers.rst

 Second, you need to write some code in your action handler to check that the action secret passed as a header equals to the one you stored as an environment variable.

-The following is an example of a simple authorization middleware with Express:
+The following is an example of a simple authorization middleware with Express and must be included before the code `  app.use(bodyParser.json())`

 .. code-block:: javascript